Table of Contents

 - You’re making small batches to test first

-Verdict: Given that quality baby detergent like Earth Choice costs only $0.18 per load and is dermatologically tested, the savings from DIY aren’t worth the risks for most Australian families.
+Verdict: Given that budget-friendly, dermatologically tested baby detergents are readily available, the savings from DIY aren’t worth the risks for most Australian families.

 If you’re motivated by environmental concerns: Ecostore or Earth Choice are eco-friendly commercial options that work reliably.